droonga/droonga.org/tutorial/1.0.4/dump-restore/index.md

     # ${endpoint}/select?table=Store&output_columns=name&limit=10"
     [[0,1401363556.0294158,0.0000762939453125],[[[40],[["name","ShortText"]],["1st Avenue & 75th St. - New York NY  (W)"],["76th & Second - New York NY  (W)"],["Herald Square- Macy's - New York NY"],["Macy's 5th Floor - Herald Square - New York NY  (W)"],["80th & York - New York NY  (W)"],["Columbus @ 67th - New York NY  (W)"],["45th & Broadway - New York NY  (W)"],["Marriott Marquis - Lobby - New York NY"],["Second @ 81st - New York NY  (W)"],["52nd & Seventh - New York NY  (W)"]]]]

-## Duplicate an existing Droonga cluster to another empty cluster
+## Duplicate an existing Droonga cluster to another empty cluster directly

-If you have multiple Droonga clusters, then you can duplicate one to another with `drndump` and `droonga-request` commands.
+If you have multiple Droonga clusters, then you can duplicate one to another.

-The command `drndump` reports its result to the standard output.
-On the other hand, `droonga-request` can receive messages from the standard input.
-So, you just connect them with a pipe, to duplicate contents of a cluster to another.
+For this purpose, the package `droonga-engine` includes a utility command `droonga-engine-absorb-data`.
+It copies all data from an existing cluster to another one directly, so it is recommended if you don't need to save dump file locally.

 ### Prepare multiple Droonga clusters